Stability of EHI and regularity of MMD spaces: Green functions

-(i) The conclusion of this part follows directly from Theorem \ref{T:5} by replacing $\sX$ and $X$ by $D$ and $X^D$, respectively.
+\pf (i) The conclusion of this part follows directly from Theorem \ref{T:5} by replacing $\sX$ and $X$ by $D$ and $X^D$, and from Proposition \ref{P:2.9}.
 Denote the corresponding Borel properly exceptional set in Theorem \ref{T:5} for $X^D$ by $\sN_D$.
+The local $\sE$-q.e. boundedness of $x \mapsto g_D(x,y)$ on $D \setminus \{y\}$ for every $y \in D \setminus \sN_D$ follows from (Ha), \eqref{e:15} of Theorem \ref{T:5}, \cite[Theorem A.2.7]{FOT} and \cite[Theorem A.2.13(iv)]{CF}.
 Note that this $\sN_D$ has the property that for every $x\in D\setminus \sN_D$, the law of $X^D_t$ under $\mathbb P^x$ is absolutely continuous with respect to $m|_D$ for every $t>0$.
-This property will be used in \eqref{e:4.7} as well as at the end of this proof when establishing the excessivieness of $x\mapsto g_D (x, y)$ for every $y\in D$.
+This property will be used in \eqref{e:4.7} as well as at the end of this proof when establishing the excessiveness of $x\mapsto g_D (x, y)$ for every $y\in D$.